 Job opportunities to work at CEP are advertised below.

-The closing date for receipt of applications is 03 December 2020 (23.59 UK time).
-Regrettably, we are unable to accept any late applications.
+The closing date for receipt of applications is midday, Monday 4 December 2023 (12:00 UK time).
+We are unable to accept any late applications.

 CEP Summer Internship Programme

 Applications for 2023 are now closed.

 The CEP has a small number of vacancies for Summer Internships from May to October open to Economics graduates and postgraduates.
 This is an excellent opportunity to gain experience of research in practice and can lead on to longer Occasional Research Assistantships with the Centre.